and Data Acquisition (SCADA) System

 Richard Small moving fast (as always) in Point Fortin, Trinidad 1996 |

 Strong international sales was an important aspect of SCADAware's success.
 Roger Equerme represented SCADAware in the Middle East.
-Eric Fidler had a strong influence on SCADAware's international success by promoting (and often selling) versions that didn't yet exist.
+Eric Fidler drove SCADAware's international success by promoting (and often selling) versions that didn't yet exist.

 ![]() |